CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post/qa/run_jupyter_notebook.md

 /bin/tcsh
 ```

-3. Run Jupyter Notebook (this may take a few minutes to run and to start the firefox browser)
+3. Run Jupyter Notebook (this may take a few minutes to run and to start the browser)

 ```
 jupyter notebook